oriakaster/task-management-app/README.md

 - **404/405 “Not found” or “Method not allowed”**
   The middleware rewrites these to your error shape (unless requested as HTML).
 Double‑check the route and HTTP verb.

----

-## 📜 License
-For coursework/demo use; adapt as needed.

----

-## 🙋 Need help?
-Open an issue or ping me with your exact error (logs + request) and I’ll point you to the fix.